wiljanslofstra/nectar/README.md

 }
 ```

 It's your job to call this API periodically.
+And I would suggest keeping the interval
+large enough for each sync to complete.
+Every run can take some time, based
+on the size of your dataset.

-### Call locally
+### Option 2: Call locally

 1. Update `config.ts` with your feeds and change to `StubReader` into `JsonReader`, to allow remote fetching.
 2. Build the project `npm run start`